wouterbulten/slacjs/README.md

 ## Running SLACjs on a mobile platform

 To build a mobile version a combination of both *Gulp* and *Cordova* has to be used.
-First build the project and export the resources using:
+Build the project and export the resources using:

 `gulp mobile`

 This transpiles all javascript and exports the resources for the app to the `/mobile` directory.
-The `mobile` directory is a Cordova project and can be used accordingly.
+The `mobile` directory is a Cordova project and can be used accordingly (i.e. using `cordova run ...` or `cordova prepare`).
+See the [Cordova docs](https://cordova.apache.org/docs/en/3.0.0/guide_cli_index.md.html) for more information about building.

 When you have Phonegap installed you can use the [development app](http://app.phonegap.com/) to quickly test the app by running:

 `phonegap serve` (Note: this must be run inside the `mobile` directory!)

+To automatically rebuild all resources a specific serve task is available for mobile:

+`gulp serve-mobile`

 ## Building & tools

 To just build the files, without running the server, the following can be used:

-`gulp build`
+`gulp build` (for local version)

+`gulp mobile` (for mobile version)

 The previous build can be cleared using:

-`gulp clean`
+`gulp clean` (for local version)

+`gulp mobile-clean` (for mobile version)

-Individual parts of the project can be built using one of the sub tasks:
+Individual parts of the project can be built using one of the sub tasks.
+Run the help task to get a list of functions:

-`gulp build-html`

-`gulp build-js`

-`gulp build-polyfill`

-`gulp build-styles`

-`gulp build-vendor`

-`gulp mobile-build-js`

-`gulp mobile-clean`

-`gulp mobile-resources`

-`gulp mobile-setup`

-`gulp mobile-vendor`
+`gulp help`

 ## Libraries & Third-party software